-With tech companies investing billions into developing smarter and faster algorithms and some incredibly talented people working on how to create artificial intelligence, there are some really exciting things happening in a field that has the potential to disrupt everything we know about being human.
+Both governments and tech companies alike are investing billions into developing artificial intelligence, which means there are some really exciting things happening in a field that has the potential to disrupt everything we know about being human.

-If you’re into being on the cutting edge of technology, business, philosophy, science, medicine.. basically anything that’s important in the world, then this is the time to get involved with artificial intelligence and all of its sub-disciplines and related fields – like machine learning, deep learning, robotics, and of course, the super on-trend field of data science.
+If you’re looking to be on the cutting edge of developments in nearly every field then now is the time to get involved with AI and its sub-disciplines and related fields like machine learning, deep learning, robotics, and data science.

 What is artificial intelligence?

-There is no universally agreed upon definition for the term ‘artificial intelligence.’
+Artificial intelligence is notoriously hard to define and the term currently lacks a universelly agreed upon definition.
 Instead we’ve ended up with an already complex topic that can mean different things to different people.

-Hollywood is partly to blame for this confusion (I’m looking at you Westworld) with the production of super slick movies and TV shows that feature friendly humanoid servants or tyrannical robots intent on taking over the world and ridding it of us pesky humans.
+Hollywood is partly to blame for this confusion with the production of slick movies and TV shows that feature friendly humanoid servants or tyrannical robots intent on taking over the world and ridding it of us pesky humans (oh hey, Westworld).

-At the same time, the field itself is relatively young and moving at a ridiculously fast pace so it can be hard to keep up, even if you’re following the latest happenings in the world of AI.
+At the same time, the field itself is relatively young and moving at such a fast pace that it can be hard to keep up, even if you’re following the latest happenings in the world of AI.

 From Alexa, Siri, and Google Assistant, to Facebook, Netflix, and email spam filters, to your car, cellphone or the last plane you flew in – these things (and so, so much more) all now use artificial intelligence in one way or another.